 Pelicans' Nikola Mirotic: Dealt to New Orleans

-Mirotic will be traded from the Bulls to the Pelicans in exchange for Omer Asik and a first-round pick, Vincent Goodwill of NBC Sports Chicago reports.
+The Bulls have an agreement in place to send Mirotic and a second-round pick to the Pelicans in exchange for Omer Asik, Tony Allen and a future first-round pick, Adrian Wojnarowski of ESPN reports.

-Mirotic was openly on the trade market following an incident at a Bulls' practice in mid-October, when he was punched in the face by Bobby Portis, resulting in a facial fracture.
-Since making his debut this season, he's been on fire, needing just 24.9 minutes per game to average 16.8 points and 6.4 rebounds on 47.4 percent shooting from the field and hitting 2.8 threes at a 42.9 percent clip.
-In joining the Pelicans following the aftermath of DeMarcus Cousins rupturing his Achilles tendon and being ruled out for the season, Mirotic is likely to be inserted into the starting power forward slot.
-As a result, there's a strong chance he'll see an uptick in workload, possibly eclipsing 30 minutes a night.
-If that's the case, his fantasy could see a significant boost.
+An agreement between the two sides was reached earlier this week, but ultimately fell through after the team was originally unwilling to guarantee Mirotic's $12.5 million contract for 2018-19.
+However, the Pelicans have apparently changed their minds and will do so, which allows this deal to go final.
+Mirotic will join the Pelicans in wake of DeMarcus Cousins' season-ending surgery for a ruptured Achilles.
+That means Mirotic should instantly slot in as the starting power forward alongside All-Star Anthony Davis and see an increase in minutes from what he was receiving in Chicago.
+A 30-plus-minute workload would not be surprising considering the lack of talent elsewhere at the position, resulting in a significant boost in terms of his fantasy value.

 More News